Return to the Newsroom

 For businesses and investors looking to operate in Poland, grasping the country’s fiscal practices is crucial.
 Accounting in Poland, as a mix of local and international rules and standards, presents unique challenges and opportunities in this vital European market.

-This expert article offers an in-depth look at the key laws and standards governing Polish accounting.
+This expert article offers an in-depth look at the key laws and standards governing accounting in Poland.
 We compare Polish Accounting Standards (PAS) with International Financial Reporting Standards (IFRS) and discuss the significant impact of digital technology, including the upcoming E-Invoice system (KSeF).
 This guide is designed to help you navigate the complexities of accounting in Poland, ensuring they are well-prepared for successful business operations in an interconnected global economy.

 Structure and flexibility of the Chart of Accounts in Poland